nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`
 * The index **must be a positive integer** (e.g. 1, 2, 3, ..)
 * The index **must not exceed the total number of persons** in the persons list
-* There cannot be multiple persons with the same name (case-sensitive)
+* There cannot be multiple persons with the same case number
 * At least one field to edit must be provided

 Examples: